ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 2. There will be some players been eliminated in qualifier and Drafting phase.
 3. Regular stage have 4 rounds, used to be 3. only teams with 2-1 or 1-2 record will participate round 4.
 4. Player can't be banned in a match until he has finished a game in this match.
+5. The team pick beatmap first can't ban players in the first 2 rounds.
-5. Picking beatmaps and banning players should be sent at a single message, if a team continues to be slow at banning, referees have rights to **ignore this ban**.
+6. Picking beatmaps and banning players should be sent at a single message, if a team continues to be slow at banning, referees have rights to **ignore this ban**.
-6. "Total matches score difference" added as a last resort for ranking in regular stage.
+7. "Total matches score difference" added as a last resort for ranking in regular stage.
-7. Mappool size increased by 2 maps.
+8. Mappool size increased by 2 maps.
+9. For Regular stage ranking, now compare beatmap difference first, then Buchholz score.

 The following rules are changed to consistent with rules on `MWC 4k 2022` :

+10. The winner of the `!roll` could **choose** to pick first or ban first of the match.
-8. Failed Player's score still get added to the team score.
+11. Failed Player's score still get added to the team score.
-9. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
+12. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
-10. Referees have rights to lower or higher timer settings.
+13. Referees have rights to lower or higher timer settings.
-11. Calling tactical timeout on Tie-breaker need both teams' captains agreement.
+14. Calling tactical timeout on Tie-breaker need both teams' captains agreement.
-12. NoFail mod could be choose in FreeMod bracket.
+15. NoFail mod could be choose in FreeMod bracket.

 ### Tournament rules